eagle840/katacoda-labs/jenkins/step3.md

 # set a job to use this agent

 Open your job configuration and click 'Restrict where this project can be run' in the General section, and set it to 'Agent' , the same label we gave it earlier - and 'save'

+running `docker ps -a` from the terminal, you should see the extra docker container

+If your job doesn't start make sure that you have enabled the node cloud template from above.

+You can also see the docker activity in the Jenkins System Log (manage jenkins > Status Info > System Log)

+# Select your docker image for the task at hand

+in this tutorial we used the jenkins image we orginally pulled down, but you may want to chose an image that correspondes to your work load.